11. Human rights (HR)

 Management Approach – Human Rights Assessment

 With respect to the requirements and implementation of the Geberit Compliance System, see chapter Society.

 G4-HR9 Operations subjected to human rights reviews or impact assessments

 The upholding of human rights is subject to a survey at all Geberit Group companies each year as part of reporting on the Code of Conduct.

 The topic of human rights as part of compliance is a component of the audit programme for the periodic inspections of the production and sales companies by the Internal Audit Department.
-In 2016, the Internal Audit Department audited a total of 20 companies.
-In the reporting year, no evidence was found on human rights violations in the context of the various inspections.
+In 2017, the Internal Audit Department audited a total of 23 companies.
+In the reporting year, no evidence of human rights violations was found during the various inspections.